Charlton eye Man Utd shock despite club turmoil

 It hasn't quite gone to plan.

 On the pitch, Charlton slipped to 18th in League One after a 3-1 defeat at Oxford on 29 December.
-Three weeks earlier, they lost 3-1 at Stockport in an FA Cup second-round replay, prompting the Charlton Athletic Supporters Trust (Cast) to say the club was at its "lowest ebb in living memory".
+Three weeks earlier, they lost 3-1 at Stockport in an FA Cup second-round replay, prompting the Charlton Athletic Supporters Trust (CAS Trust) to say the club was at its "lowest ebb in living memory".

 Off the pitch, Sandgaard has not provided the investment anticipated.
 In October, the club's parent company, Clear Ocean Capital, posted a £6.8m loss for the 10 months to June 2021.